How does this medication work? What will it do for me?

 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision or difficulty speaking, contact your doctor immediately.

 Ectopic pregnancies: This medication may increase the risk of having an ectopic pregnancy (where the baby develops in one of the fallopian tubes instead of the uterus).
 It is important to have an early ultrasound to make sure that the baby is developing inside the uterus.

 Multiple births: This medication may increase the risk of multiple births (mostly twins).
 Talk to your doctor about the risks of multiple births before beginning treatment.

-Ovarian enlargement: Some women using this medication may experience ovarian enlargement associated with abdominal bloating or pain.
+Ovarian enlargement: Some people using this medication may experience ovarian enlargement associated with abdominal bloating or pain.
 In most cases, the pain and bloating stop without treatment within 2 or 3 weeks.
 If you experience these symptoms, contact your doctor.

 Ovarian hyperstimulation syndrome (OHSS): Treatment with this medication can cause a condition called ovarian hyperstimulation syndrome (OHSS).
 With OHSS, too many follicles grow and cause abdominal or pelvic discomfort or pain, nausea, vomiting, and weight gain.
-Some women may experience difficulty breathing, diarrhea, and decreased urination.
+Some people may experience difficulty breathing, diarrhea, and decreased urination.
 OHSS can progress rapidly and may become serious.
 It can occur even after treatment has stopped.
 If you experience any of these symptoms, contact your doctor immediately.